Serge Gnabry: 2018–2020: Breakthrough and silverware

-2020–2022: Contract extension
+2020–2024: Contract extension

 Gnabry started the 2020–21 season by acquiring the No. 7 shirt, after Franck Ribéry who had worn it for eleven years.
 In the first match of the season, Gnabry scored a hat-trick in an 8–0 win over Schalke.
 This was his first Bundesliga hat-trick.

 In July 2022, he signed a new contract with Bayern Munich until June 2026.
 On 26 October 2022, he provided a hat-trick of assists in a 3–0 away win over Barcelona to secure winning Group C in the 2022–23 Champions League season.
+On 6 May 2023, he scored a goal in a 2–1 away win over his former club Werder Bremen; hence, he managed to score at least 10 Bundesliga goals in the last seven seasons.
+He finished the 2022–23 season as Bayern's top scorer in Bundesliga with 14 goals, and joint-top scorer in all competitions along with Eric Maxim Choupo-Moting, by netting 17 goals in total.

+On 8 May 2024, he sustained a hamstring injury during the 2023–24 Champions League semi-final match against Real Madrid, further adding to his season plagued by muscle injuries, which would force him to miss the upcoming Euro 2024.
+Gnabry scored his first goal of the 2024–25 Bundesliga season in Bayern Munich's 3–2 win over Wolfsburg on 25 August 2024.

 International career

 Youth teams and 2016 Summer Olympics

 Gnabry represented Germany at various youth levels, including under-16, under-17 and under-18 levels.
 In 2017, he was part of the U21 team which won the European Under-21 Championship.

 On 15 July 2016, Gnabry was selected to for the Germany squad at the 2016 Summer Olympics.
 On 4 August, he started for Germany against Mexico and scored Germany's first goal after 58 minutes in a 2–2 draw with Mexico.
 Three days later, he tripled his tally by putting two past South Korea, the second being a stoppage time free kick that helped Germany salvage a point in a 3–3 draw.
 On 10 August, Gnabry contributed two more goals in a 10–0 defeat of Fiji.
 In Germany's quarter-final match against Portugal, he scored his sixth goal of the tournament just before half-time as Germany prevailed with a 4–0 win.
 He ended the tournament as the joint top scorer along with his teammate Nils Petersen, helping Germany to win the silver medal.